 Eventually, Rachel gave birth to Joseph.
 Tragically, she died giving birth to her second son, Benjamin.
 With her last breath, Rachel named her newborn "Ben-Oni," usually translated as "son of my affliction."
 However, the name can also be translated as "son of my strength."

-Rachel was not resentful of her newborn that had caused her affliction.
-Rather, she saw her child as the product of her strength.
-She literally gave her child every last bit of strength that she had so that he might live.
-Jacob modified the child's name calling him Benjamin, which means, "son of my right hand," the "right hand"
+Rachel literally gave her child every last bit of strength that she had so that he might live.
+Jacob modified the child's name to Benjamin, which means, "son of my right hand," referring to the strength of Rachel.